joaquinmenendez/Cloud_Computing_Project_2/README.md

 This is a tutorial of how to use Docker containerization.
 You can see a quick demostration [here.](https://youtu.be/0v3HIwOZ064)

 The README file contains all the instructions to build a Flask app from scratch and build a docker image to run it everywhere.
+You can have access to a cloud version of this app runing on GCS [here](https://describer-ions6p5noa-ue.a.run.app)

 The same app could be deploy using APP Engine from GCS.
 To see an example of how to do this se my other [repository](https://github.com/joaquinmenendez/Cloud_Computing_Project_1)
-You can have access to the cloud version of this app [here](https://describer-ions6p5noa-ue.a.run.app)

 ## Create a project
 ![create_project](https://user-images.githubusercontent.com/43391630/75630460-f32acd00-5bb8-11ea-8a74-4484a66f9223.png)